stanford-centaur/smt-switch/README.md

 * `AbsSort`
 * `AbsTerm`

 Each of them has a `using` statement that names a smart pointer of that type, e.g. `using Term = shared_ptr<AbsTerm>;`.
-They all use `shared_ptr`s except `SmtSolver` which is a `unique_ptr` to an `AbsSmtSolver`.
 The key thing to remember when using this library is that all solver-specific objects are pointers to the abstract base class. `SmtSolver`, `Sort`, and `Term` are all smart pointers.
 Note: there are many convenience functions which operate on these pointers, so they may not *look* like pointers.
 Additionally, the library also includes `using` statements for commonly used data structures, for example, `TermVec` is a vector of shared pointers to `AbsTerm`s.

 The function names are based on SMT-LIB.
 The general rule is that functions/methods in this library can be obtained syntactically from SMT-LIB commands by replacing dashes with underscores.
 There are a few exceptions, for example `assert` is `assert_formula` in this library to avoid clashing with the `assert` macro.
 Operator names are also based on SMT-LIB operators, and can be obtained syntactically from an SMT-LIB operator by capitalizing the first letter and any letter after an underscore.
 The only exception is `bv` which is always capitalized to `BV` and does not count towards the capitalization of the first letter.
 Some examples include: